Appraisal Video: (3:00)

 APPRAISER: Every mark, every scratch is a record of your family's interaction with it, right?

-APPRAISER: You've kept Nakashima's vision alive.
+APPRAISER: Yes.
+One of the things that he believed in is that a piece of wood should be used and scratched and nicked.
+Let a piece record the life around it.
+So that's what you've done.
 The wonderful thing is this drawing.
-It shows the two slabs up on top, and in the center of the picture it says "Sap" in small letters.
+It shows the two slabs up on top, and in the center of the picture, it says "Sap" in small letters.
 And you only have four butterfly joints in the picture.
 Now, he put a total of six rosewood butterfly joints, and that's really rare in a table.

 GUEST: Is it?

 APPRAISER: Yes.
 And he didn't put the sapwood on the inside; he put the sapwood on the outside.
-So he took these two bookmatch boards, flipped them, and on the edge this is a sapwood, the area just under the bark.
-That's that beautiful natural, light-colored wood.
-And that's what adds the real...
+So he took these two bookmatch boards, flipped them, and on the edge, this is a sapwood, the area just under the bark.
+That's that beautiful, natural, light-colored wood.

-GUEST: And when my father went into the workshops or the sheds where Nakashima kept his wood, he asked my father to pick the wood out for this table.
+GUEST: When my father went into the workshops or the sheds where Nakashima kept his wood, he asked my father to pick the wood out for this table.

 APPRAISER: Oh, isn't that great?